cmpi66/osticket-prereqs/README.md

 ## Assign Permissions: ost-config.php
 19. right click the file, go to properties, security, advanced and Disable inheritance -> Remove All
-20. Now click add, select a principal, Everyone and give them access to everything, obviously for the sake of practice we're ginving eceryone full control, in a real setup this would be unwise.
+20. Now click add, select a principal, "Everyone" and give them access to everything, obviously for the sake of practice we're ginving everyone full control, in a real setup this would be unwise.

 ![diabling inheritance](./disabling-inheritance.png)